EU says its Google case not affected by U.S. ruling

 Other internet companies, such as Microsoft Corp, had complained about Google tweaking its search results to give prominence to its own products.
 But the FTC said there was not enough evidence to pursue a big search-bias case.

-The European Commission has for the past two years been investigating complaints against Google, including claims that it unfairly favored its own services in its search results.
+The European Commission has for the past two years been investigating complaints against Google, including claims that it unfairly favoured its own services in its search results.

 If it fails to address the complaints and is found guilty, Google could eventually be fined up to 10 percent of its revenue - a fine of up to $4 billion.